 We have a pool of qualified, experienced social work trained Form F assessors that we draw upon to undertake stage two of this rigorous assessment.
-Preparation training and the process and outcome of statutory checks and references form part of the overall CoramBAAF Form F fostering assessment.
+Skills to Foster training course observations and the process and outcome of statutory checks and references form part of the overall CoramBAAF Form F fostering assessment.